MicahHarrison/SummerCodingChallenge/README.md

 # SummerCodingChallenge
 A coding challenge a day 5 days a week all summer long.
 The purpose of this project is to sharpen and maintain my ability to solve problems by utilizing various data structures and critical thinking.
+These challenges consist of problems entirely from Leetcode.com.
+The struture of a week is two easy problems followed by two medium problems and then one hard problem at the end.